openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     OPENVINO_TF_DISABLE=1

 **OPENVINO_TF_MIN_NONTRIVIAL_NODES:**
 This variable sets the minimum number of ops that can exist in a cluster.
 If the number of ops is smaller than the specified number, the cluster will fallback to TensorFlow.
-By default, it is calculated based on the total graph size.
+By default, it is calculated based on the total graph size but it cannot be less than 6 unless it is set manually (Did not observe any performance benefit enabling very small clusters).

 Example:

-    OPENVINO_TF_MIN_NONTRIVIAL_NODES=6
+    OPENVINO_TF_MIN_NONTRIVIAL_NODES=10